skevin3003/USACO/README.md

 I am currently not updating the following pages:

- * README's for most implementations
+ * README's for most contest because they are complete
  * tables and solutions for non-platinum USACO contests

 If you would like to contribute, provide feedback, or encourage me to update something, please email me at *bqi343@gmail.com* or submit a pull request.
 If you have a question, it may be answered by another file in this folder.